 Clinton’s impeachment trial was more hurried: It began on January 7, 1999, when presiding officer Chief Justice William Rehnquist was sworn in, and ended on February 12, with Clinton’s easy acquittal on both articles (45 senators, all Republicans, voted for his guilt on the perjury article, with ten Republicans defecting; and 50 senators vote for the obstruction article, with five Republicans defecting).

-What Are the Odds the Senate Would Vote to Convict Trump and Remove Him From Office?
+What Are the Odds That Trump Is Removed From Office?

-As developments in the House – concluding with every Republican voting against impeachment – showed, the odds of Trump being removed via impeachment current range from “slim” to “none.”
+As developments in the House – concluding with every Republican voting against impeachment – showed, the odds of Trump being removed by the Senate range from “slim” to “none.”
 It would take only 34 of 54 Senate Republicans to acquit Trump, and the idea that 20 senators from a party dominated by this president like a Bronze Age warlord would defy the MAGA base and try to defenestrate him on the brink of an epochal presidential election is not terribly credible.
-And that’s true no matter what the House inquiry uncovers, or what journalists dig up, or what the president himself admits in one of his moments when his belief in his own invincibility overcomes all good judgment (“I could stand in the middle of Fifth Avenue and shoot somebody and wouldn’t lose any voters,” he famously boasted).
-Perhaps there is a theoretical set of events that could rapidly erode Trump’s partisan invincibility the way Watergate gradually eroded Nixon’s haven’t borne fruit.
+Early hopes by Democrats that investigations would gradually erode Trump’s partisan invincibility the way Watergate gradually eroded Nixon’s haven’t borne fruit.
 If, somehow, the witnesses stopped by the White House from testifying in the House show up during the Senate trial, it’s possible there will be a “smoking gun.”
 But there’s no reason to assume it.